ionic-team/ionic-cloud-angular/README.md

-# Ionic Platform Client for Angular 2
+# Ionic Cloud Client for Angular 2

-Angular 2 integration for the Ionic Platform in your app.
+Angular 2 integration for the Ionic Cloud in your app.

 ## Installation